Direct applications to Deakin for Trimester 2 2023 close 25 June 2023

 For more information on the application process and closing dates, see the How to apply webpage.
 If you're still having problems, please contact us for assistance.

-It is expected that completion of the Master of Humanitarian Assistance will place you in a favourable position to advance your professional standing.
-Employment in the humanitarian field is expanding, including in related areas, such as teaching, training, organisation and community capacity building, disaster risk reduction assessment and programming, consulting enterprises, journalism and communications, project management and community development.
-Opportunities are available in government and non-government agencies concerned with the provision of all aspects of emergency and humanitarian responses including service provision, logistical support, communications, program management and support, community engagement and support, funding, coordination, monitoring and evaluation.
+Job opportunities for humanitarian assistance graduates exist in government and non-government agencies concerned with the provision of all aspects of emergency and humanitarian responses including service provision, logistical support, communications, program management and support, community engagement and support, funding, coordination, monitoring and evaluation.

 For more information go to DeakinTALENT